Existential and positive games: a comonadic and axiomatic view: Abstract

 A number of model-comparison games central to (finite) model theory, such as pebble and \EF games, can be captured as comonads on categories of relational structures.
 In particular, the coalgebras for these comonads encode in a syntax-free way preservation of resource-indexed logic fragments, such as first-order logic with bounded quantifier rank or a finite number of variables.

 In this paper, we extend this approach to existential and positive fragments (i.e., without universal quantifiers and without negations, respectively) of first-order and modal logic.
 We show, both concretely and at the axiomatic level of arboreal categories, that the preservation of existential fragments is characterised by the existence of so-called pathwise embeddings, while positive fragments are captured by a newly introduced notion of positive bisimulation.
+As an application, we offer a new proof of an equi-resource Lyndon positivity theorem for (multi)modal logic.